Mrowqa/cloudatlas/README.md

 private-key: key used for signing queries operations,
              default is `private_key.der`
-database: signer synchronizes its state with database, uses SQLite,
+database: signer synchronizes its state with a SQLite database,
           default is `signer.db`

 #### WebClient